EconForge/dolo.py/_sources/structure.txt

 Structure of dolo
 =================

-Here is the current structure of dolo :
+Here is how the code in dolo is organized : the
 1. import serialized model: YAML file / modfile
     - currently in ``dolo.misc.yamlfile`` and ``dolo.misc.modfile``